 Where can I get facial trauma surgery in Salt Lake and Utah Counties?

 Utah Facial & Oral Surgery in South Jordan, UT, offers various oral surgical procedures and treatments, including the surgical treatment of facial trauma.
-Dr. Christopher Price serves the Salt Lake and Utah Counties area.
+We serve the Salt Lake and Utah Counties area.